aiven/aiven-docs/docs/products/opensearch/howto/migrate-snapshot-data-opensearch.md

 Ensure that your data has been restored successfully by listing the indices and checking the document count for your migrated data.

-To view all indices in your Aiven for OpenSearch service, use the following API call, replacing `SERVICE_URL` with your service's URL:
+To view all indices in your Aiven for OpenSearch service, run the following command, replacing `SERVICE_URL` with your service's URL:

 ```bash